-1) Once student has successfully completed the Annual Assessment for program advancement, accrued at least 500 practicum hours, and is presently accruing the remainder of the practicum hours, student submits the Training Packet III (Internship Readiness Packet) to the Clinical Training Office.
+- Once student has successfully completed the Annual Assessment for program advancement, accrued at least 500 practicum hours, and is presently accruing the remainder of the practicum hours, student submits the Training Packet III (Internship Readiness Packet) to the Clinical Training Office.
 This packet is due July 1st in the year applying for internship, regardless of what type of internship student chooses to undertake.
-This packet is submitted each subsequent year that student applies for internship.

-- 2) Internship Application process with CAPIC and APPIC will go as follows: - a.
+This packet is submitted each subsequent year that student applies for internship. - 2) Internship Application process with CAPIC will go as follows: - a.
 Student submits Training Packet III (Internship Readiness Packet) by July 1st - b.
 Student receives Internship Readiness Approval letter - c.
-Student starts registration with CAPIC and APPIC online - d.
-Students applying to CAPIC and APPIC will submit their essays for review and feedback via D2L online by September 1st (information on D2L will be given to student after their internship readiness approval letter has been processed) - e.
-Student receives feedback on essays and adjusts essays accordingly - 3) Review currently active internship sites listed by CAPIC and/or APPIC on their respective websites.
+Student starts registration with CAPIC online - d.
+Students applying to CAPIC will submit their essays for review and feedback via D2L online by September 1st (information on D2L will be given to student after their internship readiness approval letter has been processed)

+- e.
+Student receives feedback on essays and adjusts essays accordingly - 3) Review currently active internship sites listed by CAPIC on their respective websites.
 Pacifica does not maintain a list of non-accredited sites. - 4) Attend required internship meetings scheduled by the Clinical Training Office - 5) Meet with your advisor, practicum supervisors, the DCT, and other faculty who are familiar with your work and training goals to discuss possible training sites. - 6) Request letters of recommendation from your chosen referees.
 Internship sites often request up to 3 letters.
 Students are advised to include letters from supervisors of practicum field training, not just academic faculty.
-Letters should be requested as early as possible to avoid delays. - 7) Request official copies of transcripts to be sent with your application. - 8) Obtain samples of your clinical work, especially past psychological evaluations, which are often required by internship sites.
-Ensure they are free of confidential identifying information. - 9) Complete and submit electronic applications.
-Note that you will have to designate your status as either a Ph.D. or Psy.D. student.
-Note that many accrediting bodies such as APPIC and CAPIC use standard application forms, and most internship sites add supplemental questions or requests. - 10) Prepare to interview approximately in November to February. - 11) Follow APPIC or CAPIC guidelines regarding contact with sites during the identified selection day or matching day, which occurs in the Spring. - 12) Acknowledge your acceptance of an offer in writing. - 13) Submit all required forms/documentations to Clinical Training Office (refer to section below) - 14) Student receives a letter of approval to start from the DCT - 15) Begin internship, typically in August or September.
+Letters should be requested as early as possible to avoid delays.
+The students provide the CAPIC office with the email address of those who are to write the letters.
+CAPIC sends an electronic request to writers of letters and they are required to write the letter in an electronic box provided on the CAPIC application form.
+If applying in another state, review and follow guidelines for providing letters of recommendation. - 7) Request official copies of transcripts to be sent with your application. - 8) Obtain samples of your clinical work, especially past psychological evaluations, which are often required by internship sites.
+Ensure they are free of confidential identifying information. - 9) Complete and submit electronic applications or applications in the state you are applying.
+Note that you will have to designate your status as either a PhD or Psy.D. student.
+Note that CAPIC uses standard application forms, and most internship sites add supplemental questions or requests. - 10) Prepare to interview approximately in November 2017 to February 2018. - 11) Follow CAPIC guidelines regarding contact with sites during the identified selection day or matching day, which occurs in the spring. - 12) Acknowledge your acceptance of an offer in writing. - 13) Submit all required forms/documentations to Clinical Training Office (refer to section below) - 14) Student receives a letter of approval to start from the DCT - 15) Begin internship, typically in August or September.